 To learn more, check out our blog post on how to lower your risk of getting oral cancer.

 While people with eating disorders are obviously aware of their actions, they may hide their symptoms from family members and medical professionals.
 Unfortunately, this means that many people with eating disorders don’t get the help they need.

-During a dentist appointment, a dentist should be able to catch the signs of an eating disorder by the loss of tooth enamel on the insides of front teeth.
+During your routine visit, a dentist may be able to catch the signs of an eating disorder by the loss of enamel on the insides of your front teeth.
 A person with an eating disorder may also experience sensitive teeth, bleeding gums, and dry mouth.

 If you recognize any of the above symptoms, you’ll need to schedule an appointment with Dr. Suk Jun Yun or your primary care physician as soon as possible.
 This blog post is in no way meant to take the place of seeing a medical professional.

-Our Grand Rapids, MI family dentist offers preventative dental services to keep oral health issues at bay.
-To make an appointment with Dr. Suk Jun Yun, call NorthPointe Family Dental and Treatment Center at (616) 288-6134!
+Our family dentist in Grand Rapids, MI, offers preventive dental services to keep oral health issues at bay.
+To schedule an appointment with Dr. Suk Jun Yun, contact the NorthPointe Family Dental & Implant Center at firstname.lastname@example.org.